lbologna/hbp-sp6-guidebook/source/reference/validation_app.rst

 you will see a page with details about the test, divided into four tabs.

-The **Description** tab shows basic information about the test, including a link to the experimental data against which models are being validated.
+The **Description** tab shows basic information about the test, including a link to the experimental data against which models are validated.

 .. image:: images/validation-app-test-description.png
    :width: 669